Liz Magill: University of Pennsylvania

-Congressional hearing on antisemitism and resignation
+2023 congressional hearing and resignation

-Following the October 7 Hamas-led attack on Israel and Gaza war, critics accused Magill of failing adequately to respond to antisemitism on campus.
+Following the October 7 Hamas-led attack on Israel and Gaza war in 2023, critics accused Magill of failing adequately to respond to antisemitism on campus.
 Major donors withdrew financial support for the university and called for Magill to resign.
 In response, in November she announced a task force and a student advisory group to combat antisemitism.
 The University Task Force on Antisemitism sought to better understand how antisemitism is experienced at Penn and provided feedback and solutions.

-On December 5, Magill testified in front a Congressional Committee on Education and the Workforce, along with the presidents of MIT, Sally Kornbluth, and Harvard, Claudine Gay, at a hearing about antisemitism on university campuses.
-The three university presidents were asked whether calls for Jewish genocide would be considered bullying and harassment under campus policies.
+On December 5, 2023, Magill testified in front the United States House Committee on Education and Workforce, along with MIT president Sally Kornbluth and Harvard president Claudine Gay, at a hearing about antisemitism on university campuses.
+During the hearing, Representative Elise Stefanik characterized slogans such as "from the river to the sea" and "globalize the intifada" as "calls for genocide of Jews"; she then asked the three university presidents were asked whether calls for genocide of Jews would violate their institutions’ codes of conduct.
 Magill and the other presidents responded that it would be context-dependent.
-At one point during the hearing, Magill smirked while testifying.
-Her reply generated controversy and ridicule on social media.
-She drew bipartisan condemnation for being evasive and seeming to dismiss antisemitism.
+Her reply generated controversy on social media.
+She drew bipartisan condemnation from members of Congress, who accused her of being evasive and dissmissive of antisemitism.
+Magill publicly apologized the following day.

 The Wharton Board of Advisors called for Magill's resignation.
 Stone Ridge Asset Management CEO Ross Stevens threatened to rescind shares in his holding group that had been donated to Wharton, at the time worth $100 million, if Magill did not resign.

-On December 9, 2023, she announced that she would resign from the presidency, the same day that Chair of the Board of Trustees Scott Bok announced his own resignation.
+On December 9, 2023, she announced that she would resign from the presidency, the same day that chair of the Board of Trustees Scott Bok announced his own resignation.
 She was succeeded by J. Larry Jameson, who was named interim president on December 12.

-2024-Present: Later academic career
+After resignation

-Since 2022, she has served as a tenured professor of law at University of Pennsylvania Carey Law School.
+Since 2022, she has served as a tenured professor of law at the University of Pennsylvania Carey Law School.

 In August 2024, it was reported that Magill had been named a senior fellow at Harvard Law School.
 It was also reported that she would serve as a visiting professor at the London School of Economics until 2027.

+Georgetown University

+On February 13, 2026, Georgetown University named Magill executive vice president and dean of Georgetown University Law Center, effective August 1, 2026, succeeding interim officeholder Joshua C. Teitelbaum.

+Social engagement

+In 2010, Magill was elected a member of the American Law Institute, when she was serving as the academic associate dean at the University of Virginia School of Law.

+In 2016, she was elected a fellow of the American Academy of Arts and Sciences; she belongs to Class III, Social and Behavioral Sciences, and Section 4, Law.

+In 2026, she was elected a member of the American Philosophical Society.